-There are 15 Master Reef Guides who operate in the Southern region, including locations such as Yeppoon, Great Keppel Island, Heron Island, Lady Musgrave and Lady Elliot Island.
+There are nine Master Reef Guides that operate in the Southern region, including locations such as Yeppoon, Great Keppel Island, Heron Island, Lady Musgrave and Lady Elliot Island.

 You can read the profiles of each Master Reef Guide in the Southern region below, including the High Standard Tourism Operator they work for, their professional experience, and what they specialise in.